TeamSunride/TRACIE_2.0/README.md

-# TRACIE
+# TRACIE 2.0

 ## Installation Instructions
 - Clone the repository
 - Install the appropriate VCP drivers for the FTDI chip: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads
-- Install requirements with `pip install -r requirements.txt`
+- Install requirements with `pip install -r requirements.txt` and 'npm install'

 ## Usage
 - From the `TRACIE_2.0` folder, open a bash terminal and type: bash run.sh